Yagnesh-R/SNAKE-GAME/README.md

 - A text editor or integrated development environment (IDE) for code editing

 # How to Play
-Use the arrow keys (Up, Down, Left, Right) on your keyboard to control the direction of the snake.
+1. Getting Started: Open the index.html file in a modern web browser to start the game.

-The snake will move continuously in the direction it's facing.
+2. Controls: Use the arrow keys (up, down, left, and right) on your keyboard to control the snake's direction.
+The snake will continue moving in the chosen direction until you change it.

-Your objective is to eat the food that appears on the screen.
-Each time the snake eats food, it will grow longer.
+3. Objective: Your objective is to eat the food that appears on the screen.
+Each time the snake eats a piece of food, it grows longer.

-The game ends if the snake collides with the walls or its own body.
+40.Game Over: The game ends if the snake collides with the walls of the game area or if it collides with itself.
+Try to achieve the highest possible score by eating as much food as you can without crashing!

 # Game Mechanics